Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: Methods

 \subsection{Perturbative QCD}

 For vanishing quark masses, the perturbative pressure of deconfined unpaired QCD matter is known up to order $\alpha_s^{5/2}$ at nonzero temperatures and densities \cite{Vuorinen:2003fs,Kurkela:2016was} and up to partial $\mathcal{O}(\alpha_s^{3})$ in the $T=0$ limit \cite{Gorda:2018gpy,Gorda:2021znl,Gorda:2023mkk}.
 Up to the highest fully known order $\mathcal{O}(\alpha_s^{5/2})$, the result can be split into two distinct terms corresponding to contributions from the hard and soft momentum scales, which for $\mu\gg T$ are of order $\mu$ and $\alpha_s^{1/2} \mu$, respectively.
 We treat the additional mass-dependent contribution to the pressure $p_m$ within the mass-expansion scheme of \cite{Gorda:2021gha}, where $m_s$ is formally treated as a quantity of $\mathcal{O}(\alpha_s^{1/2} \mu)$ and the light quark masses are neglected.
 This mass expansion is performed to $\mathcal{O}(m_s^4)$ and up to a combined $\mathcal{O}(\alpha_s^{5/2})$ (for the full mass-dependence at $T=0$, see \cite{Kurkela:2009gj}).
-For the value of the $s$ quark mass, we use the physical $\overline{\mathrm{MS}}$ renormalized value $m_s \approx 93.4\, \text{MeV}$ \cite{Workman:2022ynf}, while we have confirmed that additionally including nonzero $m_u$ and $m_d$ terms would lead to a vanishingly small effect.
+For the value of the $s$ quark mass, we use the physical $\overline{\mathrm{MS}}$ renormalized value $m_s \approx 93.4\, \text{MeV}$ \cite{Workman:2022ynf}.
+We have confirmed that additionally including nonzero $m_u$ and $m_d$ terms would lead to a vanishingly small effect, while the chemical potentials realized in NSs are not large enough to allow for heavier quarks.
 For the soft contribution, evaluated in the massless limit, we furthermore use an analytic small-$T/\mu$ expansion derived in \cite{Kurkela:2016was} that is valid for $T\lesssim 100$~MeV.
 Mass corrections to this result start at $\mathcal{O}(\alpha_s^3)$ and can therefore be neglected.

 The perturbative pressure described above can be readily differentiated to obtain predictions for the coefficients $A_1,C_1$ and eventually for $\zeta$ as functions of the three quark chemical potentials and the renormalization scale parameter $X$.
 The results constitute lengthy closed-form expressions in terms of standard special functions and their derivatives, allowing for inexpensive evaluation of the necessary quantities.